Qinghai China Travel Guide

 Mandarin Chinese is the official language.
 Tibetan spoken in autonomous areas.
 English is limited outside international hotels and major tourist attractions.

-Basic Mandarin phrases for daily interactions.
+Basic Mandarin phrases for everyday interactions.

 A local SIM card from China Mobile makes staying online simple.
 Consider an Airalo eSIM for seamless activation or Solis Wi-Fi for portable internet access.